HOME-OFFICE-IMPROVEMENTS-LTD/azure-marketplace-generator/docs/PLUGIN_ARCHITECTURE.md

 - **Extend CLI commands** with additional functionality
 - **Customize validation** and packaging behavior

-Starting with v3.0.0, the plugin interface foundation has been established to ensure a stable API contract for future extensions.
+The plugin system is fully operational as of v3.1.0, supporting both npm packages and local file plugins with comprehensive security validations.

 ## Architecture Status

-### ✅ v3.0.0 - Foundation (Current Release)
+### ✅ v3.0.0 - Foundation (Released)

-The following interfaces and types are now defined and stable:
+The following interfaces and types are defined and stable:

 - `IPlugin` - Main plugin interface
 - `PluginContext` - Context provided during initialization